 There are numerous variations of pesto out there; some use a combination of marjoram and parsley instead of basil.
 The French version, called “pistou“, (often used to garnish soup) uses a mixture of basil and parsley as the base.
 And more modern twists on this classic sauce use kale or even arugula, for a more pronounced peppery bitter green flavor.
 You can also reduce the amount of basil and add spinach for a more mellow, kid-friendly version.

-What I love most about pesto is it’s simplicity and versatility.
+What I love most about pesto is its simplicity and versatility.
 This is an easy no-cook, prep-ahead sauce that keeps well in the refrigerator or freezer (although hold off on adding the cheese when doing this).
-Basil pesto is incredibly versatile and can be used with any type of pasta, including baked dishes like lasagna, but also works well on pizzas, fish, chicken or as garnish to numerous hors d’oeuvres and appetizers.
+Basil pesto is incredibly versatile and can be used with any type of pasta, including baked dishes like lasagna, but also works well on pizzas, fish, and chicken, or as garnish to numerous hors d’oeuvres and appetizers.

-I was first introduced to pesto in collage at a well-known local farmer’s market in Wisconsin.
-This homemade pesto was so popular, students would line up early on a freezing cold Saturday morning to get some, (well that and the warm cheese bread known to cure almost any hangover).
-This recipe is not a complicated one, but worthy.
-My only advise, make a double batch, it goes fast, at least it does in my house.
+I was first introduced to pesto in college at a well-known local farmer’s market in Wisconsin.
+This homemade pesto was so popular, that students would line up early on a freezing cold Saturday morning to get some, (well that and the warm cheese bread known to cure almost any hangover).
+This recipe is not a complicated one, but worth it.
+My only advice, make a double batch, it goes fast, at least it does in my house.